Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Theoretical framework

-To investigate the nonequilibrium dynamics, we employ MCTDHB~\cite{Streltsov:2006, Streltsov:2007, Alon:2007, Alon:2008}, as implemented in the MCTDH-X software~\cite{Alon:2008,Lode:2016,Fasshauer:2016,lin:2020, Lode:2020,MCTDHX}.
-MCTDHB uses a time-dependent variational approach in which the many-body wavefunction is expanded in a basis of $M$ time-dependent single-particle functions (orbitals), allowing for an accurate description of correlations and fragmentation beyond mean-field theory.
-This approach has been widely applied to both ground-state and dynamical properties of strongly correlated systems~\cite{fischer:2015,Bera:2019,rhombik_EPJPLUS,chatterjee:2018,chatterjee:2019,chatterjee:2020,Hughes:2023}.
+MCTDHB is a first-principles many-body approach based on a time-dependent variational principle, in which the many-body wavefunction is expanded in a set of $M$ self-consistently optimized single-particle orbitals.
+Both the expansion coefficients and the orbitals are determined dynamically, enabling a systematically improvable description of correlation and fragmentation beyond mean-field theory.

+Because the single-particle basis evolves in time, MCTDHB is particularly well suited for strongly nonequilibrium settings where the development of correlations and occupation of higher natural orbitals play a central role.
+The method has been extensively applied to ground-state and dynamical properties of ultracold bosonic systems, including strongly correlated regimes~\cite{fischer:2015,Bera:2019,rhombik_EPJPLUS,chatterjee:2018,chatterjee:2019,chatterjee:2020,Hughes:2023}.

 The many-body wavefunction is written as a linear combination of time-dependent permanents:

 where $\vec{n} = (n_1,n_2, \dots ,n_M)$ denotes the occupation of the orbitals, satisfying $n_1 + n_2 + \dots +n_M = N$.
 Each permanent is constructed as